Computer Services FAQ

 If there are no Internet computers available, you may add your name to the wait list.
 The wait list computer can be found along the wall in the public computing area near the Copy/Print room.
 You may also borrow a laptop for use in the library; please go to the Ask a Librarian Desk for assistance.

 Use of a flash drive, CD or floppy disk is highly encouraged.
 The library's computers may only be used for temporary storage.
 All files are deleted automatically at logout and reboot.

 No. However, patrons must follow the Library's Rules of Conduct and Internet Policies when using the computers.
 We encourage parents to work closely with their children.

 Staff can only spend a limited amount of time getting you started using the computer.
-If you are new to using the Internet or other programs on the computer, we recommend that you attend one of our free Computer Classes or sign up for Reference by Appointment.
+If you are new to using the Internet or other programs on the computer, we recommend that you attend one of our free Computer Classes.
+Additionally, Tech Tutoring is available on some common computer topics.
 If you have a question or problem, staff will try to help you as time and training allows.
 However, please be aware that staff is not trained to troubleshoot all forms of Internet communications or applications.
 Our librarians are available to assist you in finding published resources on any topic.